April 17, 2020 By College Ave Student Loans

 How to Decode Your College Financial Aid Offers

 This time of year, high school seniors and parents are on the edge of their seats waiting for college acceptance letters — and to learn how much school will cost.
-The next step in planning for your child’s education will be decoding their financial award letters.
+Like many families during this unprecedented time, how parents and students approach paying for college may be evolving.
+One important document that will help with the college decision-making process is the financial aid offer.
+And now, decoding it is more important than ever.

 First, you filled out the Free Application for Federal Student Aid (FAFSA).
 Each year, you should fill out the FAFSA as early as possible (it’s available for the new academic year on Oct.
 1).